-Act 443 of the 1979 Legislative Session authorizes the Secretary of State to make available to the public Title 42 of the Louisiana Revised Statutes of 1950, the Code of Governmental Ethics.
-This edition includes all changes made by the Legislature through the 2014 Regular Session.
+Act 443 of the 1979 Legislative Session authorizes the secretary of state to issue the Code of Governmental Ethics.
+This edition includes all changes made by the Legislature through the 2018 Third Extraordinary Session.

-We hope that this document will be useful to you.
-Paper copies may be purchased for \$5 each from our Publications Division, 8585 Archives Ave., Baton Rouge, LA 70809 or by calling 225.922.0309.
-Please feel free to contact our office if we can be of further assistance.
+Printed copies of this publication may be purchased for \$5 each from Election Services, 8585 Archives Ave., Baton Rouge, LA 70809 or by calling 225.922.0900.

+We hope that this publication will be useful to you and that you will feel free to contact our office if we can be of further assistance.